nabs-darrel-schreyer/sql-migrations/docs/drop-db.spec.md

    - Prompts the user to confirm whether to drop the database.
    - If confirmed, drops the database using `DbContext.Database.EnsureDeleted()`.

+#### Command Line Mode

+In command line mode:
+1. The `--context` option is required.
+2. The command validates that the specified DbContext exists in the solution.
+3. Drops the database directly without prompting for confirmation.

 ### Command Line Options

 The command supports the following options: